Continuing Education Activity

-With proximal and distal control of the IVJ, the inferior end of the internal jugular is isolated and ligated, taking care to ensure that neither the carotid nor the vagal nerve (CN X) is included in the ligation.
+With proximal and distal control of the IVJ, the inferior end of the internal jugular is isolated and ligated, ensuring that neither the carotid nor the vagal nerve (CN X) is included in the ligation.
 The thoracic duct generally enters the IJV at the junction of the IJV and subclavian vein on the left side.
-If the thoracic duct is violated, clips or suture should be used to prevent a persistent chyle leak.
+If the thoracic duct is violated, clips or sutures should be used to prevent a persistent chyle leak.
 The SCM and IJ are then reflected superiorly, allowing access to the supraclavicular lymph nodes and the floor of the neck (composed of the splenius capitus, levator scapulae, and scalene muscles).
 The adipose tissue and lymph nodes are then elevated off of the floor of the neck between the trapezius (posteriorly) and the lateral edge of the strap muscles (anteriorly).
 The deep layer of deep cervical fascia overlying the anterior scalene muscle is left intact to protect the phrenic nerve.
 The brachial plexus may be identified in the lateral, inferior portion of this dissection between the anterior and middle scalenes and should be protected.

 The SCM, IJV, and lymph nodes are then rolled superiorly to the level of the hyoid bone.
 It will be necessary to ligate numerous branches of the IJ to accomplish this elevation.
 Medially, the cervical rootlets provide the appropriate depth of dissection (superficial to the deep layer of the deep cervical fascia).
-The rootlets are divided to allow removal of all nodal contents from level V to be reflected anteriorly.
+The rootlets are divided to allow the removal of all nodal contents from level V to be reflected anteriorly.
 Once deep to the cervical rootles, care must be taken to avoid injury to the phrenic nerve and brachial plexus.
 At this time, the surgeon may choose to save the root of CN XI and the trapezius branch.
 The CN XI branch to the SCM is sectioned, allowing further reflection of the SCM.

 Next, the tendons of the digastric and stylohyoid muscles are divided while protecting the hypoglossal nerve (CN XII), allowing for access to the superior aspect of the IJV and the submandibular region contents.
 The facial artery and vein are ligated on the inferior aspect of the submandibular gland.
 The submandibular gland and associated lymph nodes are then reflected superiorly and raised off of the mylohyoid.
 The mylohyoid is retracted anteriorly to reveal the course of CN XII along with the lingual nerve and submandibular duct.
 The duct and submandibular ganglion are then ligated, preserving the lingual nerve.
-The facial vessels will once again be encountered on the anterior aspect of the submandibular gland and will require a second ligation.
+The facial vessels will again be encountered on the anterior aspect of the submandibular gland and require a second ligation.
 The submandibular gland is then dissected free from the mandible and reflected posteriorly, exposing the superior aspect of the IJV.
 The IJV is then ligated high in the neck.

-Dissection then continues through the inferior 1/3 of the parotid--or parotid tail-- being careful to avoid injury to the main trunk of the facial nerve.
+Dissection continues through the inferior 1/3 of the parotid--or parotid tail-- being careful to avoid injury to the main trunk of the facial nerve.
 Dissection then continues through the superior aspect of the SCM at the mastoid tip, allowing for en bloc removal of the specimen.
 The procedure may also be altered to elevate the parotid gland prior to ligation of the SCM, which may protect some branches of the lower division of the facial nerve.

 The neck is then irrigated, and surgical drains are placed.
 The wound is closed in layers, which include the platysma, dermis, and skin.